SRH University

 The selection committee of the university decides on the award.

-Previous education and academic achievements, letters of recommendation, extracurricular/social commitment and the applicant's special situation play a role in the selection process.
+Previous education and academic achievements, letters of recommendation, extracurricular/social engagement and the special circumstances of the applicants play a role in the selection process for the Germany Scholarship, as do the locations or degree programmes specified by the private sponsors.

 No. The BaföG and the Deutschlandstipendium are two complementary programmes.
 In principle, students can take advantage of both funding programmes at the same time without any deductions.
 A deduction is only made if a total amount corresponding to a monthly average of 300 euros is exceeded due to the simultaneous receipt of other scholarships.
 The usual principles of asset offsetting apply to saved scholarship funds, i.e. the offsetting-free limit of 5,200 euros is not increased when a scholarship is received.